Becoming a Dental Assistant: Education, Skills, Programs

 You don’t necessarily need to become certified in order to work as a dental assistant: there are a variety of entry-level or assistant positions that require less training.
 Each state varies in what is required to begin work as a dental assistant, so check your state’s requirements and consider what kind of position is best for you.

-• 8 Getting Certified as a Dental Assistant
+• Getting a Dental Assistant Job

 According to the American Dental Association, dental assistants can become certified by passing an examination to evaluate their knowledge and expertise in the dental assistant field.
 Generally, aspiring certified dental assistants take the Dental Assisting National Board's Certified Dental Assistant (CDA) examination.